openedx/paragon/src/Fieldset/README.md

 `className` specifies Bootstrap class names to apply to the input component.
 The default is an empty array.

 ### `id` (string; optional)
 `id` specifies a unique identifier for the fieldset.
-It will be used to create an id for the ValidationMessage that is referenced by an `aria-describedby` on the `fieldset`.
+It will be used to create an id for the InvalidMessage that is referenced by an `aria-describedby` on the `fieldset`.
 The default is an auto-generated id of the form `fieldsetN` where N is an auto-incremented integer.

 ### `invalidMessage` (string or element; optional)
 `invalidMessage` specifies the message to display immediately below the fieldset outside the border when `isValid` is false.
 The default is an empty string.